-- (a) topography, elevation, and vegetation; - the means of access to the property; (b) - the proximity of the property to a population centre, and the nature of (c) transport; - to the extent relevant to the mineral project, the climate and the length of the (d) operating season; and - to the extent relevant to the mineral project, the sufficiency of surface rights for mining operations, the availability and sources of power, water, mining personnel, potential tailings storage areas, potential waste disposal areas, heap leach pad areas, and potential processing plant sites.
+- (a) topography, elevation, and vegetation; - (b) the means of access to the property; - the proximity of the property to a population centre, and the nature of (c) transport; - (d) to the extent relevant to the mineral project, the climate and the length of the operating season; and - to the extent relevant to the mineral project, the sufficiency of surface rights for mining operations, the availability and sources of power, water, mining personnel, potential tailings storage areas, potential waste disposal areas, heap leach pad areas, and potential processing plant sites.

-Item 6 History
+Item 86 History

-To the extent known, describe
+To the extent known, with respect to each property reported on, describe

-- (a) the prior ownership of the property and ownership changes; - (b) the type, amount, quantity, and general results of exploration and development work undertaken by any previous owners or operators; - (c) historical mineral resource and mineral reserve estimates in accordance with section 2.4 of the Regulation; and - any production from the property.
+- (a) the prior ownership of the property and ownership changes; - the type, amount, quantity, and general results of exploration and (b) development work undertaken by any previous owners or operators; - historical mineral resource and mineral reserve estimates in accordance with section 2.4 of the Regulation, including the reliability of the historical estimates and whether the estimates are in accordance with the categories set out in sections 1.2 and 1.3 of the Regulation; and - (d) any production from the property.

-Item 7 Geological Setting and Mineralization
+Geological Setting and Mineralization Item 97